Spectral theory of weighted hypergraphs via tensors: Introduction

 Given a multiset $i_1,\ldots,i_k$, let $\{i_1,\ldots,i_k\}$ be the set obtained from $i_1,\ldots,i_k$ by not accounting for multiplicity.
 Given a $k$-th order $n$-dimensional tensor $T$ and an index set $J\subseteq [n]$ of cardinality $r$, we say that an entry $T_{i_1,\ldots,i_k}$ of $T$ \emph{corresponds to} $J$ if $\{i_1,\ldots,i_k\}=J$.
 We let

 Given $j\in J$, we define its \emph{$j$-th row} as the $(k-1)$-order $n$-dimensional tensor $T_j$ obtained by setting the first index of $T$ equal to $j$.
 We also set

 Observe that it does not depend on $j$.
-As shown in \cite{Ouvrard}, from which it follows that However, we observe that we can write $\mathcal{N}(r,k)=\stirling{k}{r}r!$, where
+As shown in \cite{Ouvrard}, from which it follows that By Proposition 5.5 in \cite{mariconda}, we can write $\mathcal{N}(r,k)=\stirling{k}{r}r!$, where

 is the \emph{Stirling number of the second kind}.
-This follows from the fact that $ \stirling{k}{r}$ counts the number $r$-partitions of a set of cardinality $k$, while $r!$ counts the number of permutations of $r$ objects.
+This can be seen from the fact that $ \stirling{k}{r}$ counts the number of $r$-partitions of a set of cardinality $k$, while $r!$ counts the number of permutations of $r$ objects.
 Hence, In particular, $N(k,k)=(k-1)!$.
-The above characterization of $N(r,k)$ will allow us to give a description of the hypergraph tensors which is simpler than the one in \cite{Banerjee,Parui,Ouvrard,Ouvrard2,BanerjeeChar}.
+The above characterization of $N(r,k)$ allows us to give a description of the hypergraph tensors which is simpler than the one in \cite{Banerjee,Parui,Ouvrard,Ouvrard2,BanerjeeChar}.